SpacingBat3/WebCord/docs/README.md

 [![Pi-Apps badge](https://badgen.net/badge/Pi-Apps%3F/Yes!/c51a4a?icon=https://gitcdn.link/repo/Botspot/pi-apps/master/icons/logo.svg)](https://github.com/Botspot/pi-apps)
 [![Run tests](../../../actions/workflows/build.yml/badge.svg?event=push)](../../../actions/workflows/build.yml)

-A Discord Web App made with the [Electron API](https://github.com/electron/electron), developed with the [Electron Forge](https://github.com/electron-userland/electron-forge).
+A Discord Web-based client made with the [Electron API](https://github.com/electron/electron), developed with the [Electron Forge](https://github.com/electron-userland/electron-forge).

+It takes a differend approach from most client, as it isn't just a mod of the official client nor uses any of the API to be functional – it is currently based on the web version of the Discord, which makes it more trusted sollution in my opinion.
+As it even fakes it user agent to make it equal or similar to the one used by Chrome/Chromium, it is hard to detect it and ban users using it.

-It is completely indepenendent from [Discord-Electron](https://github.com/GyozaGuy/Discord-Electron), but I've maintained a fork of it before, which I used to learn about the Electron itself and implementing a Discord web app with it.
-So, thank you, [@GyozaGuy](https://github.com/GyozaGuy), without that code this project could not exist.
+Previously, it began as a fork of the [Discord-Electron](https://github.com/GyozaGuy/Discord-Electron), but then eventually I had rewritten it from scratch and called *Electron Discord Web App*.
+But because [@GyozaGuy](https://github.com/GyozaGuy) made his own project, I learnt much about Electron and how to implement a Discord with it.
+Thanks to his work, this project could began on its own.

 ## Documentation:
 - [Configuring the application](SETTINGS.md)